 - a healthy and nutritious diet

-- regular exercise
+- regular exercise for fitness

 - maintaining a healthy weight

 Lifestyle changes might not be enough for some women with a higher risk of cardiovascular disease, so medication for high blood pressure and/or cholesterol may be required.

 Reference: Nutrition Australia